Viktor Rossi

-Viktor Rossi (born 31 October 1968 in Bern) is a Swiss politician and civil servant.
+Viktor Rossi (born 31 October 1968) is a Swiss politician and civil servant.
 A member of the Green Liberal Party, he became Vice-Chancellor of Switzerland on 1 May 2019.
+On 13 December 2023, he was elected Federal Chancellor of Switzerland, succeeding Walter Thurnherr, and took office on 1 January 2024.

 Biography

-Rossi attended primary and secondary school in the canton of Bern, apprenticed as a cook between 1084 and 1987, obtained a maturity diploma in economics at the Private school Humboldtianum in Bern, before attaining a teacher's degree in Law and Economics at Bern Universityin 1996.
-In 2015, he completed a diploma of Advanced Studies in Law at Bern University.
+Rossi attended primary and secondary school in the canton of Bern, apprenticed as a cook between 1984 and 1987, obtained a maturity diploma in economics at the Private school Humboldtianum in Bern, before attaining a teacher's degree in Law and Economics at Bern University in 1996.

 After graduating, he started teaching Trade at the commercial school (BFB) in Biel, before leading the school in 1999.
 In parallel, he was at first vice-president of the conference of rectors of commercial schools in the Canton Bern between 2004 and 2009, then president in 2009.
+In 2015, he completed a diploma of Advanced Studies in Law at Bern University.

 Rossi joined the Federal Chancellery of Switzerland in October 2010, leading the Records Management and Logistics department.
-In 2015 he was Federal Chancellor Walter Thurnherr's delegate supervisor for the IT project GENOVA.
+In 2015, he was Federal Chancellor Walter Thurnherr's delegate supervisor for the IT project GENOVA.
+In December 2018, the Federal Council elected Rossi Vice-Chancellor of Switzerland.

-In December 2018, the Federal Council elected Viktor Rossi Vice-Chancellor of Switzerland.
 He took office on 1 May 2019 and has been leading the Federal Council's affairs.
+He entered the race to succeed Walter Thurnherr at the end of 2023 to fill the position of Chancellor of the Confederation.
+He was elected on 13 December.
+His predecessor, Jörg De Bernardi, took over his post ad interim.

-Viktor Rossi is a native German and Italian speaker.
-He is married and father of two.
+Rossi is a native German and Italian speaker.
+He is married and a father of two.